-The logo of our University is in several ways symbolic of the institution.
+The emblem of our University is in several ways symbolic of the institution.
 Lyrically we visualize the golden head of wisdom over the open book of knowledge.
 Between the arms holding the book can be seen as a flask representing science.
 Alternatively, it is a transmission tower representing engineering and technology or communication and management.
 We can also see a sun radiating gold, that very traditional Chinese color, over an ocean glowing with the deep blue representative of Hong Kong.
 Supporting these emblems are the three Greek letters upsilon, psi, and tau, that is: transliterating as UST.
-The logo entwines many meanings, as does the University itself.
+The emblem entwines many meanings, as does the University itself.

 Few symbols represent an institution like our sundial represents us, entitled "Red Bird", the sculpture standing in the center of the Entrance Piazza was commissioned by the Hong Kong Jockey Club and created by two Irish-born, Perth (Western Australia) based sculptors, the husband-and-wife team of Charles and Joan Walsh-Smith.

 The sculpture is based on one of mankind's earliest scientific inventions: a sundial.
 The ability to integrate technology and nature into a seamless form personifies who we are as a university.
 Its elegance marries elements of the past, while remaining timeless, invoking the future with its minimalist lines, though instantly recognizable as the form of fire, the unity of these incongruent idea stands as a testament to what can be accomplished by the ambition of man.